 This handbook refers to many Westlake Charter School board policies.
-Some of the board policies are included in this handbook.
-To view the board policies in their entirety, please refer to the Westlake Charter School website.
+To view the board policies in their entirety, please refer to the Westlake Charter School website at www.westlakecharter.com/board_docs.policies.php.

-Westlake Charter School Mission Statement:
+Westlake Charter School Mission Statement

 We demonstrate what is possible when school and community collaborate to create inspiring adults with the academic and social-emotional readiness to lead as Global Citizens.